DU’s decision to move to a test-optional policy:

 Why would a student submit standardized test scores if they don’t have to?

 For some students, their test scores accurately reflect their academic abilities and might even give a more complete picture of achievement and potential.

 Will I be eligible for merit scholarships if I apply test-optional?

-Yes, all applicants are eligible for merit awards.
-Our top awards are very competitive, but all applicants, with or without standardized testing, will be considered for merit scholarships.
+Yes, test-optional applicants are eligible for merit awards.
+Our top awards are very competitive, but the vast majority of applicants*, with or without standardized testing, will be considered for merit scholarships.
 Notification regarding merit aid is included in the admission decision letter.

 Exceptions to the test-optional policy: